Kotlin/dokka/docs/src/doc/docs/user_guide/gradle/usage.md

     // to enable package-list caching
     // When this is set to default, caches are stored in $USER_HOME/.cache/dokka cacheRoot.set(file("default"))

+    // Suppress obvious functions like default toString or equals.
+Defaults to true suppressObviousFunctions.set(false)

     dokkaSourceSets {
         configureEach { // Or source set name, for single-platform the default source sets are `main` and `test`